 - Big fluffy towel

 *NOTE: If you’re using a bathtub, you can get attachment hoses that hook over your faucet and remove after use.
-They work well too!
+They work well for bathing your dog too!

 1.)
 Peanut butter: